All the buzz about Central Bank of Kansas City

 The Wyandotte Echo | 8/23/2019

-UG and The Merc Co+op Break Ground on Downtown Grocery Store
+The Merc Co+op Breaks Ground on Downtown Grocery Store

 “We are proud to be a part of The Merc Co+op project along with the other stakeholders.
 We know how important sustainable food is to the health of our communities.
 CBKC looks forward to downtown KCK progress with the opening of The Merc Co+op,” said Bill Dana, President/CEO of Central Bank of Kansas City.